DJ-Raven/jtable-custom/README.md

 # jtable-custom
 Version 1.0.0
 ## Overview
-Thhis table custom has provide some method for custom cell render and cell editor.
+This table custom has provide some method for custom cell render and cell editor.

 ## Library In Used